Lots of Regulations to Comply With

 Likely at least partly related to the fact that few jobs in education or public service type industries pay well enough to live comfortably, the education industry in particular lacks the total number of highly-qualified and experienced procurement professionals they need to effectively get the procurement process developed and executed as efficiently as possible.

-If procurement professionals in the education sector, and other public sector bodies, could come together to develop better procurement practices that still remain in compliance with any applicable legal regulations, they may find they will be able to save themselves a lot of money.
+If procurement professionals in the education sector, and other public sector bodies, could come together to develop better procurement practices that remain in compliance with any applicable legal regulations, they may find they will be able to save themselves a lot of money.